The Shining (novel): Plot

 Jack Torrance, an aspiring writer, is hired as the winter caretaker at the Overlook Hotel, an isolated resort hotel in the Colorado Rockies.
-Jack is a recovering alcoholic with anger issues which previously caused him to accidentally break his son Danny's arm and lose a teaching job after assaulting a student.
-Jack hopes that the hotel's seclusion will help him reconnect with Danny as well as his wife, Wendy, and give him the motivation needed to complete his unfinished manuscript.
+Jack is a recovering alcoholic with anger issues, which previously caused him to accidentally break his son Danny's arm and lose a teaching job after assaulting a student.
+Jack hopes that the hotel's seclusion will help him reconnect with Danny and his wife, Wendy, and give him the motivation needed to complete his unfinished manuscript.

-Unknown to his parents, Danny possesses psychic abilities referred to as "shining", which include reading minds, premonitions and clairvoyance.
+Unknown to his parents, Danny possesses psychic abilities known as "shining", which include reading minds, premonitions, and clairvoyance.
 While moving into the hotel on closing day, the Torrances meet the chef, Dick Hallorann, who possesses similar abilities to Danny's, and forms a connection with him.

 As the Torrances settle in alone at the Overlook, Danny sees ghosts and frightening visions.
-Danny does not tell either of his parents about his visions, because he senses that the caretaking job is important to his father, and dissuades Wendy from leaving Jack at the Overlook by himself.
-However, Danny soon realizes that his presence in the hotel makes the supernatural activity more powerful, turning echoes of past tragedies from the hotel's history into dangerous threats.
+Danny does not tell either of his parents about his visions because he senses that the caretaking job is important to his father, and he dissuades Wendy from leaving Jack at the Overlook by himself.
+However, Danny soon realizes that his presence at the hotel amplifies the supernatural activity, turning echoes of past tragedies into dangerous threats.
 Apparitions take solid form, and the garden's topiary animals come to life.
 The winter snowfall leaves the Torrances cut off from the outside world.

-The Overlook has difficulty possessing Danny, so it turns its attention to Jack by frustrating his desire to work and by enticing him with the dark history of the hotel through a scrapbook in the basement.
-Jack starts to develop cabin fever and becomes increasingly unstable, destroying a two-way radio and sabotaging a snowmobile, the family's only means of escape.
+The Overlook has difficulty possessing Danny, so it turns its attention to Jack by frustrating his desire to work and enticing him with the hotel's dark history through a scrapbook in the basement.
+Jack begins to develop cabin fever and grows increasingly unstable, destroying a two-way radio and sabotaging a snowmobile.
 After a fight with Wendy, Jack sees the hotel's bar fully stocked with liquor despite being previously empty and finds himself attending a party of ghosts.
 As he gets drunk, the hotel uses the ghost of Delbert Grady, a previous caretaker who murdered his family, to urge Jack to do the same to Danny and Wendy.
 He initially resists but ultimately succumbs to his dark side and the hotel.